A look back at the moments, milestones, and messages you may have missed.

 We launched a new website—designed with you in mind.

 One of the most exciting behind-the-scenes milestones this year was the launch of our completely redesigned website.
 If you haven’t seen it yet, now is a great time to explore the new erdheim-chester.org.
-Built to be faster, easier to navigate, and more accessible, the new site reflects our ongoing commitment to making reliable, relevant information available to everyone impacted by Erdheim-Chester Disease.
-From improved access to educational resources, to simplified event registration and news updates, every element was redesigned to better serve our growing global community.
+Built to be faster, easier to navigate, and more accessible, the new site is now available in 12 languages, reflecting our ongoing commitment to making reliable, relevant information accessible to people around the world impacted by Erdheim-Chester Disease.
+From improved access to educational resources to simplified event registration and timely news updates, every element was redesigned to better serve our growing global community.
 We hope it helps you find what you need—whether that’s answers, connection, or support.

 We walked, we ran, and we rolled—for hope, and for each other.